 - conclusions and plans for future work

 The first work report submitted for a project may cover up to 2 years of work.
-Discussion of previous work done on a property should be limited to a brief summary of a page or 2.
-Whenever possible, it is better to provide a concise summary and a reference that interested readers may access for more complete information than to provide an extensive description of work that was completed in the past.
+Discussion of previous work done on a property should be limited to a brief summary of 1 to 2 pages.
+When discussing a property’s historical work in general, it is better to provide a concise summary with references that interested readers may access for more complete information than to provide an extensive description of work that was completed in the past.

 Hard copy report submission

 Hard copies of assessment reports must be bound, and must be typewritten or printed on 8.5"x11" paper.
 They may not be handwritten.
 Larger pages such as maps, diagrams, sections or spreadsheets printed on 11"x17" paper are acceptable provided 1 full edge is securely bound into the report and the page is folded to fit.